behzad17/pp2/README.md

  #### Adding More Questions:
  Its possible to add more questions to the quiz by modifying the questions array in the main.js file.

+## Content
+The texts for the Home page was taken from Swedish riksdags websidan

+## Validator Testing
+* HTML
+No errors were returned when passing through the official W3C validator
+* CSS
+No errors were found when passing through the official (Jigsaw) validator
+* JavaScript
+No errors were found when passing through the official Jshint validator